 - Stopped breathing, shallow breathing, or slow and difficult breathing

-At Addiction Campuses, we recognize that heroin equally affects the mind and body, extending to every aspect of health and life.
-This includes emotions, behaviors and thought processes as well as your physical and mental well-being.
+At Vertava Health, we recognize that heroin affects the mind and body equally, extending to every aspect of health and life.
+This includes emotions, behaviors and thought processes, and your physical and mental well-being.
 That’s why we strive to provide customized, individual programs that best fit each person in treatment.

-You’ll also learn to rebuild or gain confidence and change adverse thoughts through psychosocial therapies like Cognitive Behavioral Therapy (CBT) or Dialectical Behavioral Therapy (DBT) and Motivational Interviewing.
-Learning the skills to fight these afflicting thoughts before they turn into negative behaviors is key to succeeding in recovery and preventing relapse.
+You’ll also learn to rebuild or gain confidence and change adverse thoughts through psychosocial therapies like cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and motivational interviewing.
+Learning to fight these afflicting thoughts before they turn into negative behaviors is key to succeeding in recovery and preventing relapse.

-If you need detoxification, we offer medically supervised services that help you stay focused, manage pain and withdrawal and regulate important breathing and heart functions.
+We offer medically supervised services that help you stay focused, manage pain and withdrawal, and regulate important bodily functions if you need detoxification.
 Should you need medication, you’ll have access to it to help manage withdrawal symptoms.
-Medication-assisted therapy is used in combination with other therapies to give you a holistic healing experience.
+Medication-assisted treatment is used in combination with other therapies to give you a holistic healing experience.

-Whatever rehab center you choose, you should be sure that it will allow you to heal in the way that you need and that it addresses your individual treatment needs.
-Addiction Campuses can put you in touch with some of the best rehab centers that will do just that.
+Whatever inpatient or outpatient heroin rehab center you choose, you should be sure that it will allow you to heal in the way you need and address your individual treatment needs.
+Vertava Health can put you in touch with some of the best inpatient heroin rehab centers that will do just that.